-- Use the Database field to specify the name of the Postgres database to which the agent initially connects.
-If you're registering a EDB Postgres Distributed database node then specify the EDB Postgres Distributed-enabled database name in this field. - In the User name field, specify the name of the role for the agent to use when connecting to the server.
+- Use the Database field to specify the name of the Postgres database to which the agent initially connects. - If you're registering a EDB Postgres Distributed database node then specify the EDB Postgres Distributed-enabled database name in this field.
+In the Username field, specify the name of the role for the agent to use when connecting to the server.
 The specified role must be a database superuser for all of the features to work as expected.
 For the list of features that don't work if the specified role isn't a database superuser, see Agent privileges.
-If you're using the Kerberos authentication method, then specify the user having the pgd\monitor or pgd\superuser role in this field.

-If you're using Postgres version 10 or later, you can use the pg\monitor role to grant the required privileges to a non-superuser.
-For information about the pg\monitor role, see Default Roles.

-- In the User name field, specify the name of the user for the agent to use when connecting to the server.
+If you're using the Kerberos authentication method, then specify the user having the pgd\monitor or pgd\superuser role in this field. - o If you're using Postgres version 10 or later, you can use the pg\monitor role to grant the required privileges to a non-superuser.
+For information about the pg\monitor role, seeDefault Roles.
+In the Username field, specify the name of the user for the agent to use when connecting to the server.
 The specified role must be a database superuser for all of the features to work as expected.
 If you're using Postgres version 10 or later, you can use the pg\monitor role to grant the required privileges to a nonsuperuser.
 For information about the pg\monitor role, see Default Roles. - Specify the password for the agent to use when connecting to the server in the Password field and Confirm password fields.
 If you don't specify a password, you must configure the authentication for the agent manually.
-For example, you can use a password, you must configure the authentication for the agent manually.
-For example, you can use a password field and Confirm password fields.
-If you don't specify a password field and Confirm password fields.
-If you don't specify a password field and Confirm password fields.
-If you don't specify a password field and Confirm password fields.
-If you don't specify a password field and Confirm password fields.
-If you don't specify a password field and Confirm password fields.
-If you don't specify a password field and Confirm password fields.
-If you don't specify a password field and Confirm password fields.
+For example, you can use a pages file, which must be present and accessible on the system where agent is installed.